Smells fishy? Not really.

 There will be more plastic than fish in the sea by 2050.

-Five years later, this is still a very worrying concern, despite many efforts to reduce single-use plastic consumption.
-In 2020, there were still 269 thousand tonnes of plastic floating in our seas and oceans.
-The infamous Great Pacific Garbage Patch (located between Hawaii and California) is over 79 thousand tonnes, and spans over 1.6 million square kilometres – approximately the same land area as Iran.
+Recent studies say that there are around 269 thousand tonnes of plastic floating in our seas and oceans.
+The Great Pacific Garbage Patch (located between Hawaii and California), also known as garbage island or plastic island, is over 79 thousand tonnes, and spans over 1.6 million square kilometres – approximately the same land area as Iran.

-Types of plastic that end up in the ocean every day
+Plastic pollution: different types of plastic in the ocean

 By being discarded incorrectly, these plastics end up in the ocean.
 Get to know some examples of objects where you can find different types of plastics.
 By the way, notice how long they take to decompose.

-Types of plastic that end up in the ocean every day
+Types of plastic that end up in the ocean and their decay time.

 Source: "Waste Timeline", ecoschools.ca